bokkypoobah/TopSecrets/README.md

 The steps required are:

-* Obtain and assemble a Raspberry Pi device with a power supply, keyboard and screen
+* Assemble Device
-* On a separate Linux, Mac or Windows computer, install the required Raspberry Pi operating system on a MicroSD card
+* Install Raspberry Pi Operating System on a MicroSD card
 * Insert the MicroSD card into your Raspberry Pi device and boot the device
 * Connect to the network
 * Download a standalone version of the Shamir39 tool onto your device